leahmcdarby/heart-disease-exploration-and-prediction-in-r/README.md

 ## Project overview

 This project uses the public UCI Cleveland Heart Disease dataset to explore clinical variables associated with heart disease and build a simple logistic regression model.
-The dataset can be accessed here: https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/processed.cleveland.data
+The dataset is available from the UCI Machine Learning Repository: https://archive.ics.uci.edu/dataset/45/heart+disease This analysis uses the processed Cleveland file: `processed.cleveland.data`.

 The aim of this project is to demonstrate a clear R workflow including data cleaning, exploratory summaries, visualisation, unsupervised exploration, feature selection, model fitting and model evaluation.